 - flair and individuality.

 Internships provide you with valuable experience, networking opportunities and possibly offers of employment.
 The fashion industry used to be renowned for offering unpaid internships, but this has changed dramatically in recent years and unpaid opportunities are now unusual.
-Most interns are being paid at least the national minimum wage.
-The majority of internships last between one and three months, although some can take six months to a year to complete.
+Most interns are being paid at least the National Minimum Wage.
+Most internships last between one and three months, although some can last between six months to a year.

 There is a strong demand for stylists within image production teams, large retailers, the fashion and music industry, magazines and PR events.

 The main route for progression within this industry is through increased experience, knowledge and reputation.
 There are some professional courses available to further enhance your skills, or to help you specialise or broaden your skill base.
 Some of these are offered by the Fashion Retail Academy.